cockroachdb/docs/v2.0/performance-best-practices-overview.md

 A merge join requires both tables to be indexed on the merge columns.
 In case this condition is not met, CockroachDB resorts to the slower hash joins.
 So while using `JOIN` on two tables, first create indexes on the tables and then use the `JOIN` operator.

-Also note that merge `JOIN`s can be used only with [distributed query processing](https://www.cockroachlabs.com/blog/local-and-distributed-processing-in-cockroachdb/).
+Also note that merge joins can be used only with [distributed query processing](https://www.cockroachlabs.com/blog/local-and-distributed-processing-in-cockroachdb/).

 ### Drop Unused Indexes